yangyzheng/SimpleTodoApp/README.md

 Notes:

 Spent some time set up the enviroment and went through all the slides, demo videos and tips, they were very helpful.
 Played around a bit with different layout, found that it's more convenient to edit those layout xml directly.
+Wish I had more time to work on this because learning Android application development is really fun!

 Walkthrough of all user stories: